KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 ## Security And Privacy Model

-The browser uses Electron with Chromium sandboxing and process isolation while avoiding first-party telemetry frameworks and automatic background reporting.
+The browser uses Electron with Chromium sandboxing and process isolation while avoiding built-in telemetry frameworks and automatic background reporting.

 Current characteristics: